pythonindia/inpycon2019/README.md

 For production deployments, we run the output of Jekyll through [Parcel](https://parceljs.org/) to generate an optimised build.
-We are doing this because the JavaScript has a better set of tools to do this compared to Jekyll.
+We are doing this because the JavaScript ecosystem has a better set of tools to do this compared to Jekyll.

 ### Getting Started